SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 </ul>

-In order to detect the triangles, we used so called "blobs".
+In order to detect the triangles, we used what are called 'blobs.'
 Blobs are a collection of several pixels with a common brightness.
-Since the blue screen of the display has an other brightnes and amount of pixels than the triangles, it is possible to seperate them.
+Since the blue screen of the display has a different brightness and number of pixels than the triangles, it is possible to separate them.

-Since orientation and position are already known by the system, the only important information is the distance between the triangles.
-Unfortunately, there are several edge cases to cope with:
+Since the orientation and position are already known by the system, the only important information is the distance between the triangles.
+Unfortunately, there are several edge cases that need to be considered:

 | Case    | definition                                                                                                                   |     Image    | sequence                                                      |
 |---------|------------------------------------------------------------------------------------------------------------------------------|:------------:|---------------------------------------------------------------|